Determine Your Surface First

 Certainly, there are nuances within each category as well.
 We are always happy to discuss any specific questions or scenarios to help you determine the best sealer for your project.

-Once you determine the type of surface, you can really think about what you want out of your sealer.
+Once you determine the type of surface you have, you can really think about what you want out of your sealer.
 Is it purely about making it easier to maintain?
 If so, one of the natural appearance sealers is right up your alley!
 Or do you want an esthetic improvement?
-Do you seek the “wet look” that is so popular?
-Did you know that you can enjoy the rich color of the “wet look,” and then choose a shiny finish (SG+), satin finish (LG+) or no to low gloss finish (NG+)?
+Do you seek the "wet look" (color enhanced look) that is so popular?
+Did you know that you can enjoy the rich color of the "wet look," and then choose a shiny finish (SG+), satin finish (LG+) or no to low gloss finish (NG+)?

 Click on the hyperlinks below to take you to the sealer that sounds "right" for your project!